Professor Alan Barrell

 Judge Business School, University of Cambridge

 Alan Barrell has spent almost 30 years in senior executive positions in technology based industries and has become one of Cambridge's most articulate promoters of entrepreneurship.
 He was a founder shareholder in Library House Ltd, and is now Entrepreneur in Residence at the University's Centre for Entrepreneurial Learning and Visiting Professor of Enterprise at the University of Bedfordshire School of Graduate Business Studies.
 He is also Distinguished Guest Professor at Xiamen University, Visiting Professor at Shanghai College of Science and Technology and at the Fujian International School of Economics and Business, Fuzhou and Guanzi University, all in China.
 He has taught at Tsinghua University Beijing, Fudan University in Shanghai and Minjiang University, Fuzhou City.
 He acts as Consultant to the China (Shanghai) Public Practicing Base for Entrepreneurs.
 His interest in China, its history, people and culture has become a major feature of his life and work.
-Other appointments include Senior Enterprise Fellow, University of Essex, International Fellow, Anglia Ruskin University Cambridge, and International Research Fellow, Laurea University of Applied Sciences in Helsinki.
+Other appointments include Senior Enterprise Fellow, University of Essex, International Fellow, Anglia Ruskin University Cambridge, and International Research Fellow, Laurea University of Applied Sciences in Helsinki and at University of Lahti also in Finland.

 He has been Chairman of Health Enterprise East Ltd, an organisation seeking to exploit innovative inventions, processes and procedures in the National Health Service within the Eastern Region since it was set up five years ago.
 Following a scientific training and six years working in clinical laboratory medicine in the NHS at the start of his career, he worked around the world with Baxter Healthcare and was its UK Chief Executive for six years.
 Subsequently, he joined Domino Printing Sciences plc as Managing Director.
-Domino became a public company and now has a market capitalization of more than Euros half a billion.
-Following six years with Domino ,he joined Willett International Group, an industrial electronics company, and was its CEO, building its global business into a major success.
+Domino became a public company and now has a market capitalization of more than Euros 1 billion.
+Following six years with Domino, he joined Willett International Group, an industrial electronics company, and was its CEO, building its global business into a major success.

 He was then instrumental in launching the Cambridge Gateway Fund, a 70 millions Euros fund, to support early stage technology businesses in the region and became its Managing Partner, and has been involved with a number of charities including the Papworth Trust, the Royal Society of Arts, the Centre for Tomorrow's Company and The Prince's Trust.
 He is currently International Advisor to Youth Business China.